doctorandrewbrown/community-appliances/README.md

 ![screenshot](documentation/readme/features/management-edit-message-error.png)

-- Buttons confirm the action or alternatively cancel the action and return the user to the products view
+- Buttons confirm the action or alternatively cancel the action.
+Cancelling returns the user to the products listing view (ie default listing of all products by descending price).
+Clicking the "Update Product" button takes the user to the product details card view for the updated product.

 ![screenshot](documentation/readme/features/management-edit-buttons.png)